brendt/presentations/visual-perception-of-code/visual-perception-of-code.md

 ^ This function "puts a process into progress".

-^ Why is this docblock necessary?
+^ Why is this doc block necessary?
 What extra information does it share we can't write in the code itself?

 ---

 ![inline](./docblocks-3.png)

 ^ Nothing.
-That docblock has no added value at all.
+It has no added value at all.

 ^ This code should be type hinted instead of adding redudant doc blocks.